Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Scalability vs Elasticity vs Agility

 * `Scalability`: ability to accommodate a larger load by making the hardware stronger (scale up), or by adding nodes (scale out)
-* `Elasticity`: once a system is scalable, elasticity means that there will be some “auto-scaling” so that the system can scale based on the load.This is “cloud-friendly”: pay-per-use, match demand, optimize costs
+* `Elasticity`: once a system is scalable, elasticity means that there will be some "auto-scaling" so that the system can scale based on the load.This is "cloud-friendly": pay-per-use, match demand, optimize costs
 * `Agility`: new IT resources are only a click away, which means that you reduce the time to make those resources available to your developers from weeks to just minutes.

 ### Elastic Load Balancer